Astovall9900/Mokcha/README.md

 # Mokcha

+Out with mokku (which doesnt work half the time) - in with Mokcha.

-Out With Mokku - Mokcha is your one step to mock, test and debug api calls, all within a simple chrome extension.
+Test, Debug and Mock API calls all from a simple chrome extension.

+This was specifically created to be an up to date and working api interceptor.